pulumi/docs/content/docs/guides/crosswalk/kubernetes/_index.md

 ### 3. Kubernetes Cluster

-Configure and provision the Kubernetes cluster with the desired settings and defaults.
+Configuring and provision the Kubernetes cluster with the desired settings and defaults.

-Typically this also involves provisioning Kubernetes cluster infrastructure with [API resources][k8s-api-resources] such as Namespaces, Roles , RoleBindings, and Quotas.
+This also typically involves provisioning the Kubernetes cluster infrastructure with [API resources][k8s-api-resources] such as Namespaces, Roles , RoleBindings, and Quotas.

 Using a managed Kubernetes cluster on [EKS][eks], [GKE][gke], or [AKS][aks] is